jpegleg/eaas-deployment-d/README.txt

 - edit the eaasapi/prod.cfg to include URI context matching and events that trigger apps/backends
 - update the sftp user "transfer" name and password in eatransfer/users.conf

-Example tree of the persistent volumes in /srv/persist/ ACCOUNT
+Tree of example of an in use persistent volumes in /srv/persist/ ACCOUNT
 ├── bin
 │   └── ACCOUNT-api # put your apps/backends here